Restaurants and Social Media – Tips & Tricks

 It’s 2016, and nobody’s just going to walk into a restaurant.
 Before anyone goes out to Dinner, they search for restaurants online.
 Your potential customers are taking a look at your menu, seeing what you have to offer without entering.
 Online has now become a big part of your business, whether you like it or not and you need to be using it to your advantage to attract more customers.

 While most have got the basics set up – Facebook, Instagram & Twitter, most aren’t as active and are letting customers slip away.
 For those who realized early on what it could do for them, they are reaping the rewards of it.
 More bookings, an engaged community and and the ability to keep your customers from turning their heads to competitors are only a few of the benefits of being active on social.
-Many don’t think to have a customer loyalty programme in their business, but it keeps them coming back to you and bringing friends, family or associates to you and spreading the word.
+Many don’t think to have a customer loyalty program in their businesses, but it keeps them coming back to you and bringing friends, family or associates to you and spreading the word.
 And not only are they telling it to all their friends, but when they check in to your restaurant, all of their friends get to see that they’ve been into your place.

 It’s all well and good you having a strategy in plan, but there are things that are far more important you need to be doing to really step up your restaurants presence online.